 Professor of Law

 Sungjoon Cho joined the Chicago-Kent faculty in 2003.
 His scholarly research and teaching interests include international economic law, international relations, and comparative law.
 In his pre-academic career, Professor Cho represented the government of the Republic of Korea in negotiations under the World Trade Organization (WTO) and the Organization for Economic Cooperation and Development (OECD).

 He has recently been appointed member of arbitration panel roster under Chapter 14 (Dispute Settlement) of the Korea-European Union Free Trade Agreement.
 Professor Cho also serves as a consultant to the South Korean government's Ministry of Trade, Industry, and Energy and the Financial Services Commission.
-He has taught at Northwestern Law School, Fordham Law School, Seoul National University School of Law (Korea), and Catholic University of Lublin (Poland).
+He has taught at Northwestern Law School, Fordham Law School, Seoul National University School of Law (Korea), Korean National Diplomatic Academy and Catholic University of Lublin (Poland).
 Professor Cho served as a Co-Chair of the International Economic Law Interest Group of the American Society of International Law from 2011 to 2013.

 He has published numerous books, articles and op-ed pieces related to international economic law.
 His writings also appear frequently in the international news media, including the Wall Street Journal and the Financial Times.
 Professor Cho's works have been selected for the Stanford/Yale Junior Faculty Forum twice (2007 and 2008).
 He received his LL.B. and M.P.A. from Seoul National University.
 He holds an S.J.D.
 (Doctor of Juridical Science) from Harvard Law School, where he was a Clark Byse Fellow.
 He is a member of the bar of the state of New York.
 He also holds a license to practice law in Korea.